-The program will make extensive use of local resources, both in Paris and in southern France, providing students with a unique opportunity for language immersion, cultural analysis, and personal growth.
-In addition to classes and excursions, students may pursue activities such as sports, dance, music lessons, etc. There will also be an opportunity to volunteer in a high school in a disadvantaged neighborhood on the outskirts of Paris.
+The program will make extensive use of local resources, both in Paris and in Madrid, providing students with a unique opportunity for language immersion, cultural analysis, and personal growth.
+In addition to classes and excursions, students may pursue activities such as sports, dance, music lessons, etc.

-Director: Cathy Yandell, Professor of French
+Director: Scott Carpenter, Professor of French